 Special Educational Needs and Disabilities

 Kesteven and Sleaford High School Selective Academy believes that all pupils have a right to a broad, balanced, relevant and inclusive curriculum that challenges them to achieve academic and personal success.
 The school aims to encourage and foster the development of all pupils.
-It is our intention to identify any barriers to learning at an early stage, and to ensure that provision is put in place for any specific needs or difficulties, to ensure these needs are supported successfully through a graduated response that includes teachers, parents and pupils.
+It is our intention to identify any barriers to learning at an early stage and to ensure that provision is put in place for any specific needs or difficulties, to ensure these needs are supported successfully through a graduated response that includes teachers, parents and pupils.
+We work in conjunction with the SEND Local Offer – Lincolnshire County Council: more information can also be found here Lincolnshire FSD

 We have provision for a wide range of educational and health needs, covering the four areas of SEN: